Lewis Lyons

+Early life

-Lyons was born in Whitechapel, London, to German Jewish parents.
+Lyons was born in Whitechapel, London, to German Jewish parents Moses Lyons, a journeyman tailor, and his wife, Hannah Goldsmith.

+Career

 He became a tailors' machiner, joining the Amalgamated Society of Tailors, and in time became the secretary of its Jewish branch.
 In 1885, he joined the Social Democratic Federation, and while attending one of its meetings he was arrested for obstructing the police.
 Because he was Jewish, he was given a harsh sentence of two months' imprisonment with hard labour, and a fine of 40 shillings.
 William Morris attended the court hearing, and was successful in getting the sentence overturned.

 The late 1880s saw much unemployment, and Lyons worked with Philip Krantz to organise the Jewish Unemployed Committee.
 He lobbied Hermann Adler, Chief Rabbi, to support unemployed Jewish workers, but Adler was entirely unsympathetic.

 In 1888, the East End Jewish Master Tailors' Association rejected a list of demands for better working conditions, submitted by Jewish tailors.
 A House of Lords Committee on the subject of sweatshop labour in tailoring also failed to make any recommendations.
 As a result, Lewis organised a strike, in conjunction with two small unions representing machiners and pressers.
 The strike gained support, and three weeks later, 6,000 tailors had stopped work, and John Burns, Tom Mann and Ben Tillett addressed meetings.

+At the start of the Bryant and May Match girls' strike of July 1888, Lyons addressed a group of striking girls and women outside the Bryant and May factory and was taken into custody by police and then bailed.

 On 12 September, the Jewish Master Tailors' Association proposed concessions, including a maximum twelve-hour working day, but withdrew them at the last moment, instead falsely claiming that agreement had been reached and the strike was over.
 This tactic was unsuccessful, and eventually on 3 October an agreement was reached, conceding all the union's demands, and also banning piece work.